aruniyengar/storage-manager/README.md

     Map<String, Integer> map = datastore.getAll(list);
 ~~~

-The following method call deletes the key-value pair corresponding to key2 from the data store if present:
+The following method call deletes the key-value pair corresponding to "key2" from the data store if present:
 ~~~ java
     datastore.delete(key2);
 ~~~
-In the following method call, list is a list of keys.  deleteAll deletes all key-value pairs corresponding to a key in list.
+In the following method call, "list" is a list of keys.  deleteAll deletes all key-value pairs corresponding to a key in "list".
 The number of deleted key-value pairs is returned:
 ~~~ java
     numDeleted = datastore.deleteAll(list);
 ~~~